Skip to content

 • Review agent output for correctness and design fit

-• Make trade-off decisions affecting long-term design
+• Make trade-offs that shape long-term design

-• Final approval on all changes
+• Final approval on every change

 Agents accelerate